 Consent, Respect and Sexual Violence Prevention

-“Let’s DO Respect” is a new campaign initiated by Student Engagement and the Office for Student Support and Conduct.
-Together we can create and maintain a respectful, inclusive environment where students understand and promote consent.
+“Let’s DO Respect” is a campaign initiated by Student Life and the Office for Student Support and Conduct.
+Together, we can create and maintain a respectful, inclusive environment where students understand and promote consent.
 Where all members of the Douglas community work to end sexual violence, racism, homophobia and transphobia.
 Where all students, faculty and staff embrace inclusion, diversity, dignity and respect.

 Our community matters